6 reasons for sudden heavy periods

 Before I start to explain the reasons why periods can suddenly get heavier, I thought it would be useful to examine what defines a period as heavy in the first place

 The first thing to consider is the amount of sanitary products you have to use during the course of your period.
 If you have to change your sanitary pad or tampon every hour or two then this can definitely not be considered normal.
-Also, if you find yourself having to use more than one of these products (known as 'double protection') at the same time in order to protect yourself from leakages then again, this can be deemed a heavy period.
+Also, if you find yourself needing double sanitary protection, so having to use more than one sanitary product at the same time, in order to protect yourself from leakages then again, this can be deemed as heavy menstrual bleeding.

 Lots of leakages

-If leakages, known as flooding, are a common occurrence for you then this may also indicate that your period is heavy and can be associated with clots.
-However, do bear in mind that the strength of your chosen sanitary product may just be inadequate for your flow.
+If leakages from heavy bleeding, known as flooding, are a common occurrence for you then this may also indicate that your period is heavy, and a heavy menstrual flow can be associated with clots too.
+However, do bear in mind that the strength of your chosen sanitary product may just be inadequate for your blood flow.

 A long period

 Another thing to consider here is the length of your period.
-It is normal for periods to last anywhere between three and seven days but if yours lasts beyond this it’s an indicator that things are a little heavier than they should be.
+It is normal for periods to last anywhere between three and seven days, but if yours lasts beyond this it's an indicator that things are a little heavier than they should be.
+This may also coincide with a shorter menstrual cycle (more frequent periods).

 Large blood clots

-Most women pass blood clots during the course of their periods so the key here is the size.
-If yours are regularly bigger than a 10 pence piece then it suggests your period is overly heavy.
+Most women pass some blood clots during the course of their periods so the key here is the size.
+If yours are regularly bigger than a 10 pence piece then it suggests your period is overly heavy and this could be classed as a type of abnormal uterine bleeding.

 Signs of anaemia

-Anaemia occurs when your blood lacks red blood cells or haemoglobin and so it often comes about as a direct result heavy periods.
-It can cause symptoms such as fatigue, shortness of breath, heart palpitations and pale skin so is definitely something to look out for if you think your periods are heavy.
+Anaemia occurs when your blood lacks red blood cells or haemoglobin and so it often comes about as a direct result of heavy bleeding.
+Anaemia as a result of bleeding disorders or heavy menstrual bleeding could lead on to cause symptoms such as fatigue, shortness of breath, heart palpitations and pale skin, so is definitely something to look out for if you think your periods are heavy.

 Lots of blood